Blubell26/giuliapacciotti.com/_posts/2026-07-20-what-unschooling-teaches.md

 ## The body learns limits before the mind does

 Kids need to feel containment.
 They need to push against something solid and feel where their own body stops and the world starts, before any of this becomes a mental or emotional concept.
+A body that has never met an edge has nothing to translate the concept of a limit onto later.
 That physical experience comes first.
 A parent's guidance is what turns pushing against a wall into understanding a limit.

 This is the part that gets missed in the feral-kids image.
 Freedom without containment doesn't produce free kids.
 It produces kids who never got the chance to find their own edges, because nothing pushed back.
 Stray kids have a hard time becoming free, unschooled or not.
 That's the part nobody expects.
 There is so much discipline in freedom.